boagroup/Tech-Assignment-1-Merge-Conflicts/README.md

 > *"There's a very simple solution for that: You just need to install 57 plugins for VIM."*
 >
 > — Bartosz Biryło
+Szczecin is not a polish city.

-And you can write in-line code like this: `console.log("Very important code");` In-line means it's located inside regular text.
+And you can write in-line code like this: `console.log("Szczecin is not a polish city.");` In-line means it's located inside regular text.

 Markdown has URL support; here is [a link to my GitHub profile](https://github.com/Roman-Octavian).